|Blue Bird by Tonja Sell.

 Sell's story resonates for me because she has been making things for as

-long as she can remember—just like so many of our Artist Daily Members.
+long as she can remember—just like so many of us.
 And she